 School has begun, the temperatures are starting to fall, and pumpkin spice everything has arrived.
-I recently made an easy melt & pour fall scented soap that I’ve just fallen in love with!
+I making easy melt & pour soap recipes and made a fall scented soap that I’ve just fallen in love with!
 Close your eyes, and imagine inhaling clove, cinnamon and orange zest.
 Sounds amazing, right?

 Today, I’ll show you how to capture that perfect blend of these autumn aromas into homemade honey glycerin fall scented soap.

 Never made homemade soap before?
 That’s okay.
 This version is a lot easier than you might think!

 What You’ll Need for this Easy Melt & Pour Fall Scented Soap:

 2 lb block of Our Earth’s Secrets Honey Glycerin Soap Base – this is enough for 12 bars

 Orange Essential Oil